thisisanita/dogbreedcollective/README.md

 ## App Description

--Dog Breed Collective is a platfrom for the dog community (potential dog owners / dog owners) to find out more about dog breeds of interest.
+- Dog Breed Collective is a platfrom for the dog community (potential dog owners / dog owners) to find out more about dog breeds of interest.

 - Dog Breed Collective has 2 main objectives:

 1. Provide standard information about over 120 dog breeds, such as temperaments, what were they originally bred for, life span, etc.
 2. Facillitate knowledge exchange between potential dog owners / dog owners on dog-breed specific matters.

-Link to Jira board for user stories [here.](https://thisisanita.atlassian.net/jira/software/projects/DBC/boards/1?assignee=5f43392cfcaf93003be71315)

 ## Screenshots